nada401/brewing-knowledge/docs/index.markdown

 then division of expert nonexpert english nonenglish average scores (normalized) by location over time posted by vikhyat on whatsapp

+One of the hypothesis we have is that we expect the average expertness score of English speaking countries to be higher than non-English speaking countries.
+To test this out, we compute the average score grouped by the location of the users.
+This includes all the reviews made by users from a particular country.
+We also filter out countries which have less than 2000 reviews, to have some confidence in our computed average.
+Since the location for the United States is state-wise for BeerAdvocate, we combine all users into a single "United States" location.
+We observe that our hypothesis holds to some extent, with the general trend being that the English Speaking countries outscore the non-English speaking countries.

 ## Expertise Per Country
 English-Speaking countries performing better (not over time) 10/12/2024 13:42